nathan-fiscaletti/keyboardsounds-desktop/README.md

 # Keyboard Sounds for Desktop

+⚠️ This repository is no longer used.
+Please use the [main repository](https://github.com/nathan-fiscaletti/keyboardsounds) instead.

+---

 > This application is in the early stages of development.
 Please report any issues you encounter on [the official Keyboard Sounds issue tracker](https://github.com/nathan-fiscaletti/keyboardsounds/issues).

 Keyboard Sounds is an application that will play sounds when you type on your keyboard.
 This application is a desktop version of the [Keyboard Sounds](https://github.com/nathan-fiscaletti/keyboardsounds) python package.